densify-dev/container-data-collection/multi-cluster/examples/azmp/README.md

 `./setup-azmp-aks-cluster.sh`
 and verify it completes successfully.
 The two steps of disabling Azure Monitor Metrics (if already enabled) and re-enabling these may take each up to a few minutes.

-## Get Azure Monitor Prometheus Workspace Details
+## Following Steps

-Now, go in the Azure Portal to `Monitor -> Managed Prometheus`, and select the relevant workspace.
+Get Azure Monitor Prometheus Workspace Details: go in the Azure Portal to `Monitor -> Managed Prometheus`, and select the relevant workspace.

 2. You'll see a `Query endpoint` value (ending with `prometheus.monitor.azure.com`).
 Copy it and paste it into `configmap.yaml` under `prometheus.url.host`.
 Save the file.

 3. You'll also see `JSON view`, click it and you'll see a `Resource ID` value.
 Copy it and paste it into [register-app-create-secret.sh](./register-app-create-secret.sh) as the value of `AZMON_WORKSPACE_RESOURCE_URI`.
 Save the file.

-## Register an Entra service principal and create secret
+### Register an Entra service principal and create secret

 In order to be able to run PromQL queries with Azure Managed Prometheus API, we need to register a Microsoft Entra (formerly Azure AD) service principal and give it the relevant role.
 This is described [here](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-api-promql) and [here](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/api/register-app-for-token?tabs=cli).

 4. You have already edited [register-app-create-secret.sh](./register-app-create-secret.sh) in step 3.
 This script:

-* creates the service principal
+- creates the service principal
-* assigns to it the relevant role
+- assigns to it the relevant role
-* creates a yaml file for a Kubernetes secret with the service principal ID
+- creates a yaml file for a Kubernetes secret with the service principal ID

 Run the shell script `register-app-create-secret.sh` and verify it completes successfully.